savonet/blog/_posts/2023-02-08-fosdem-2023-takeaway.md

 very last `2.1.x` release so reach out to us if you have a pending issue that you would like to see addressed in this release.
 We'll do our best to get to it!

 The `2.2.x` release cycle will also being imminently.
-All the features we wanted have been completed and we now need to write doc and have stabilization period to chase potential bugs, regressions and such.
-This release will bring on a lot of nice new features, including the ability to mux and demux arbitrary number of tracks anad to apply operators such as ffmpeg inline encoding, `add` and more at the track level!
+All the features we wanted to have in it have been completed and we now need to write doc and have a stabilization period to chase potential bugs, regressions and such.
+This release will bring on a lot of nice new features, including the ability to mux and demux arbitrary number of tracks and to apply operators such as ffmpeg inline encoding, `add` and more directly at the track level!

 User feedback and bug reports on all this will be quite valuable!